jspaleta/sensu-fedora-bringup/sensu-core-1.x/FEDORA_ENABLEMENT.md

 }
 ```

-With the debug handler, both the client and the server logs now be logging messages concerning check request and check result
+With the debug handler, both the client and the server logs should now be logging messages concerning check request and check result.
+And if the 2nd client was also configured to subscribe to "fedora-hosts", you should see both clients responding to check requests.